bobbynarvy/vimrc/README.md

 ### Plugins:

+Make sure that [Plug](https://github.com/junegunn/vim-plug) is installed.

 Some external dependencies are required by vim plugins:

+- `gcc`, `clang`, etc - Required by `nvim-treesitter`
+  - can be installed with `sudo apt install build-essential` in Ubuntu installations
 - `ryanoasis/vim-devicons` - Requires a patched font that can be found [here](https://github.com/ryanoasis/nerd-fonts).
 Make sure that font is installed and used by the terminal that runs Vim.
 - `Telescope` - requires the following:
   - [fd](https://github.com/sharkdp/fd)